 I am interested in many things such as politics, economics, art, indie music and food.
 I feel passionate about health-care and policy and frequent health conferences.

-I enjoy hobbies such as lindy-hop dancing, reading, arts & crafts, taking drum lessons, watching roller derby, cooking, travels abroad, honing my novice ski and very novice snowboarding.
+I enjoyed hobbies such as lindy-hop dancing, reading, arts & crafts, taking drum lessons, watching roller derby, cooking, travels abroad and more.

 I am witty, hilarious, and creative

 I wish I could do the robot better.

 -I don't like bitter melon and can't stand the smell of fermented bamboo shoots.

 The weirdest/best thing that I had the privilege of seeing was a Murray Schafer composition.
 It blew my mind!

 I enjoy live music immensely.
 It kills me to not be able to attend shows regularly.
 I guess I must learn to make my own music?

 , I love podcasts of 'This American Life' and anything CBC.

 My favourite film is 'Amelie' and I like other Jean-Pierre Jeunet like 'Delicatessen'.
 The Goonies are a staple since childhood.

 A Christmas Story still cracks me up and gets funnier every year.